Grant-Allan/cop4331-group2/README.md

 # Product Vision
-1. For the ages of preteens to young adults
-2. Who are looking for a simple, yet satisfying form of entertainment
-3. The product is a game
-4. That leads to fun without a huge time commitment or high skill
-5. Unlike most other PC games on the market
-6. Our product offers simplicity and replay value through randomization
+Our vision is to create an engaging computer game composed of a series of minigames in the style of WarioWare.
+While our game will be accessible to players of all ages, our targeted audience ranges from preteens to young adults who are looking for simple, yet satisfying game play.
+Our game will be fun without requiring a huge time commitment or skill level.
+While our game is relatively simple, it will offer significant replay value through randomization.
+We will use an an 8bit animation style.
+We plan to use C# and Unity engine to design our game.

 [Extended info](https://github.com/rashawnpeters/cop4331-group2/blob/master/Artifacts/product_vision.md)